sophiebatten123/Tutoring-Hub/README.md

 ## Logic Flowchart

-The following flowchart help to organise the structure of the site and helped to ensure that there was user based functionality:
+At the beginning of the project I used a logic flowchart to help organise the structure of the site.
+This also helped me to determine user roles and, the permissions each user had.
+By doing this I was able to efficiently code my project, ensuring I had a clear vision of the outcome and create an entity relationship diagram.

 ![Lucid Flowchart](static/images/lucid.png)

 ## Entity Relationship Diagram

-The following table helped me to understand and develop the entries within the database, whilst considering the relationship they have with each other:
+An entity relationship diagram was created to help me understand the roles of each site user.
+Furthermore this helped me develop the entries within the database through the MVC framework and enabled careful consideration of the entries relationships:

 ![Database Design](static/images/database-design.png)